Bloc/android-source/milestone_01_java/00_oop/security_packages/README.md

 ## Security And Packages

 Open your command prompt and `cd` into this README's directory (security_packages).
 The sample code **DOES NOT COMPILE**.
 Fix the security and package organization of this project.
-You will need to move or modify all files, including Main.java.
+You will need to move or modify all files, including `Main.java`.

 After you've finished, compile your code by running the following command: